Seagate/terraform-provider-lyvecloud/docs/resources/service_account.md

 * `id` - A Service Account ID that uniquely identifies each Service Account created in Lyve Cloud.
 Used to identify this Service Account when it is deleted.
 * `access_key` - Access key to use when authenticating S3 API requests.
-* `access_secret` - Access secret key to use when authenticating S3 API requests.
+* `secret` - Access secret key to use when authenticating S3 API requests.
+* `ready_state` - True if the service account is ready across all regions.
+* `enabled` - State of the Service Account.
+It can be enabled or disabled.